-Your standing in the face of any spiritual warfare is based on how you’ve been seated and how you’re walking it out.
+How you stand in the face of any spiritual warfare is based on how you’ve been seated and how you’re walking it out.
 Spiritual warfare is not about a technique or a special way to pray.
 To put on the whole armor of God in Eph.
-6 is means to believe all that Jesus has done for you (Eph.
+6 means to believe all that Jesus has done for you (Eph.
 1-3) and to live it out in your daily life (Eph.
 4-5).

 Ephesians concludes with living in the power of everything that God has done in every area of life even when there are challenges.
 The real struggle is to stand in the finished work of Jesus.
 That’s the frontline of the real warfare in your life.

 Ironically, a wrong view of spiritual warfare can become a distraction from accessing God’s true power to stand in the face of opposition.
-I wrote an entire article on it if you’re interested in the topic: Put on the Whole Armor of God – What it Means & How to Do It (Link opens in a new window).
+I did a more in-depth study of the armor of God if you’re interested in it: Put on the Whole Armor of God – What it Means & How to Do It (Link opens in a new window).

 Summary of Ephesians